Real $K$-Theory for $C^*$-Algebras: Just the Facts

-In this section we give axioms for a homology theory for real $C^*$-algebras.
+In this section we give axioms for homology and cohomology theories on $C^*$-algebras.
 We also point out some important and powerful consequences of these axioms.
 In truth, our main interest at the moment is $KO_*$.
 However, we believe that using the axioms makes the properties clearer.
 Certainly it makes the parallel with $K_*$ for complex $C^*$-algebras clearer and it makes the discussion of $KO$-theory with coefficients much easier, as we shall see.

 In addition, we introduce axioms for cofibre homology and cohomology theories for $C^*$-algebras.
 This is not immediately relevant for $KO_*$-theory but we believe that it belongs in this work as we shall explain.

 When needed, we will specify whether we are talking about a theory defined on a category of real $C^*$-algebras (call them ``real" theories) or on complex $C^*$-algebras (call them ``complex" theories.).
 However, in the generality that we work this is seldom necessary.
 The proofs for most of the results in this section are found in \cite{TopIII} which deals with complex theories and generalizes without effort to real theories.

-{\bf{Note: Nothing in this section uses Bott periodicity. }}
+{\bf{Note: Nothing in this section uses Bott Periodicity. }}

-\begin{Def} A {\emph{homology theory}} is a sequence $\{ h_n \}$ of covariant functors from an admissible category\footnote{Roughly speaking, a category is {\it{admissible}} if it is closed under the various operations (direct sum, direct limits, quotients, pullbacks, etc.) that we need to make our constructions.
+\begin{Def} A {\emph{homology theory}} is a sequence $\{ h_n \}$ of covariant functors from an admissible category\footnote{Roughly speaking, a category is {\emph{admissible}} if it is closed under the various operations (direct sum, direct limits, quotients, pullbacks, etc.) that we need to make our constructions.
 For instance, the natural numbers are closed under addition and multiplication but not under subtraction.
 For now, take the category to be all real $C^*$-algebras or else all complex $C^*$-algebras.
 One could also, for example, take the category of all real separable $C^*$-algebras.
-When working with homology theories on complex $C^*$-algebras we would use the category of complex $C^*$-algebras or the category of complex separable $C^*$-algebras, or something smaller such as the bootstrap category. } ${\mathcal {C}} $ of real $C^*$-algebras to abelian groups which satisfies the following axioms: \vglue .1in {\emph{Homotopy Axiom}}.
+Similarly, when working with homology theories on complex $C^*$-algebras we would use the category of complex $C^*$-algebras or the category of complex separable $C^*$-algebras, or something smaller such as the bootstrap category. } ${\mathcal {C}} $ of real or complex $C^*$-algebras to abelian groups which satisfies the following axioms: {\emph{Homotopy Axiom}}.
 Let $H : A \to IB$ be a homotopy from $f = p_0 H $ to $g = p_1 H$ in ${\mathcal {C}} $.
 Then